rebelinux/Veeam.Diagrammer/README.md

 - Veeam Backup & Replication V11 (Standard, Enterprise & Enterprise Plus Edition)

+### :closed_lock_with_key: Required Privileges

+Only users with Veeam Backup Administrator role assigned can generate a Diagram
 ### PowerShell

 This project is compatible with the following PowerShell versions;